jaclu/tmux-menus/README.md

 Please note that non standard keys, like the default backslash needs to be noted in a specific way in order not to confuse tmux.
 Either `'\'` or without quotes as `\\`.
-Quoting `'\\'` won't make sense for tmux and fail to bind any key.
+Quoting `'\\'` won't make sense for tmux and fail to bind the key.

 If you want to trigger menus without first hitting `<prefix>`